 Parents: Chesapeake Bay Retriever x Lab mix

 Standing at most 27 inches tall, the Chesador is a large dog that’s capable of growing up to 80 pounds or more.
-Because both parents are water retrievers, it only makes sense they inherit their dense waterproof coat, though in various colors.
+Because both parents are water retrievers, it makes sense they inherit their dense waterproof coat, though in various colors.

 Parents: Chihuahua x Labrador mix